ammarelriyali/SmartRoofs/README.md

 * Search by category or name: Users can search for plants by category or by entering their names.
 * Plant information posts: The app displays information posts about plants, providing users with details and insights.
 * Favorite posts: Users can mark posts as favorites, allowing them to easily access and track their preferred plants.
+* User Reviews and Ratings: Users can read and provide reviews and ratings for different plants or stores.
+This helps other users make informed decisions and choose the best plants or stores based on the experiences of others.
+* Shopping Cart and Checkout: Users can add plants to a shopping cart and proceed to checkout to complete the purchase.
+The app may integrate with payment gateways or offer various payment options to facilitate secure and convenient transactions.
+* User Profiles: The application can include user profiles where users can save their preferences, track their orders, and manage their favorite plants or stores.

 <h2>Tools </h2>